PDATaskForce/agent-task-planning/README.md

 This project is maintained by the [PDA Task Force](https://github.com/PDATaskForce).
 Issues and pull requests are reviewed by community maintainers.

+## Acknowledgements

+The confidence extraction and outlier mining capabilities were shaped by feature suggestions from [Lawrence Rowland](https://github.com/lawrencerowland).

 ## License

 MIT License.
 Free to use, modify, and distribute with attribution.